network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 1. A "small" URL/response:
 The server must respond with a status code of 200 and 1 byte in the body.
 The actual body content is irrelevant.
+The server SHOULD specify the content-type as application/octet-stream.

 2. A "large" URL/response:
 The server must respond with a status code of 200 and a body size of at least 8GB.
+The server SHOULD specify the content-type as application/octet-stream.
 The body can be bigger, and may need to grow as network speeds increases over time.
 The actual body content is irrelevant.
 The client will probably never completely download the object,